GitgeNJa/SES_mini_project/README.md

 # SES_mini_project
-Simple C application that reads values from three different files using three threads at separate intervals Logs them in smart_home.log in helper folder
+Simple C application that reads values from three sensors (mocked) Analyses the data and display it in web server
-Analyses the data and display it in local_host
+Debug by using log at helper/smart_home.log

 # Prerequisite
 * Linux command line
 * gcc, make, python3
-* Flask
+* Flask, SQlite (libsqlite3-dev)

 ## Commands
 ### get into the project folder